kanahia1/MaplibreAssignment/README.md

 # Maplibre Assignment
 This assignment project utilizes **Retrofit, MVVM Architecture, Maplibre and Recycler View** to show all the tracks

-Tile server used for this assignment: [https://demotiles.maplibre.org/style.json](https://demotiles.maplibre.org/style.json) as suggested by the documentation of [Maplibre](https://maplibre.org/maplibre-native/docs/book/android/getting-started-guide.html)
+Tile server used for this assignment: https://docs.maptiler.com/maplibre-gl-native-android/

 ## Screenshots